Nambu-Covariant Many-Body Theory I: Perturbative Approximations: Nambu-covariant perturbation theory

 \subsection{Feynman rules in the time representation}

 Before expressing Feynman rules in the Nambu-covariant framework, let us define a notation for partially antisymmetrised tensor coordinates.
-These appear in the algebraic expression of un-oriented Feynman diagram, in particular at the level of interaction vertices $v^{(k)}_{\mu_1 \dots \mu_k}$.
-In general, we are interested in the totally antisymmetric part of the interaction vertices.
-We use the standard notation given in Eq.~\eqref{AntisymNotation}, namely,
+These appear in the algebraic expression of un-oriented Feynman diagrams, in particular at the level of interaction vertices $v^{(k)}_{\mu_1 \dots \mu_k}$.
+In general, each vertex of a diagram will correspond to the totally antisymmetric part of the associated interaction.
+In this case, using the standard notation given in Eq.~\eqref{AntisymNotation}, the totally antisymmetric vertex reads

-We stress that this vertex is totally antisymmetric.
-This is in contrast to the standard antisymmetrisation in Hugenholtz diagrammatics where vertices are antisymmetric only when swapping fermionic indices associated to creation and annihilation operators separately.

 An important subtlety that arises in NCPT has to do with the interaction matrix elements in diagrams involving tadpoles.
 In the case of a vertex with $p$ tadpoles, one needs to perform a sum over a subset of the permutations of the indices.
-We use the following notation,
+We will denote such partial antisymmetrisation as

 where the sum is to be understood as running only over the permutations $\sigma$ that \emph{do not} exchange two indices within a dotted pair \emph{nor} two different dotted pairs of indices.
 We denote the subset of these specific permutations as $S_{2k}/S^{p}_2 \times S_p$.